Helcaraxan/toolshare/docs/internals/architecture.md

 ## Sources

 Source are providers of tool binaries on a one-source-per-binary basis.
 They are strictly read-only resources.
-A source is the main abstraction and translation layer that allows to bridge the gap between the widly varying storage and naming schemes employed by each individual tool and `toolshare`'s well-defined internal schemes.
+A source is the main abstraction and translation layer that allows to bridge the gap between the wildly varying storage and naming schemes employed by each individual tool and `toolshare`'s well-defined internal schemes.

 ## Local cache